 Every weekend we welcome fantastic DJ’s to the Permit Room who’ll be spinning everything eclectic and rootsy – carefully curated soul, vintage R&B, new wave gems and funky retro Indian beats.

-We take reservations for groups of up to 12 guests from 9pm until 1:30am every night.
-Last orders are served at 2:30am.
-For all reservation enquiries please email firstname.lastname@example.org.
+We take reservations for groups of up to 12 guests from 9pm until 12:30 Sunday to Thursday and until 2:30 on Friday and Saturday.
+For reservation enquiries please email firstname.lastname@example.org.